Amirmohammadomidi/zsh/README.md

 nano /bin/zsh/aliaserc
 ```

-To make zsh your default shell your user simply change /bin/zsh in /etc/passwd to /bin/bash
+## To make zsh your default shell:
+  - simply change /bin/zsh in /etc/passwd to /bin/bash